 Did you hear that?

-It is pretty unlikely that it is a snake, so if your vehicle starts making rattling sounds, there’s clearly an issue that needs to be dealt with.
+It is rather unlikely that it is a snake, so if your vehicle starts making rattling sounds, there’s clearly an issue that needs to be dealt with.

 What causes a car to make a rattling noise when accelerating?
-The most frequent culprits include the following:
+The most common culprits include the following:

 - Broken Heat Shield